AbeerAhmadAS/Galaxy-of-Games/README.md

    - Users can create profiles.
    - Individual user pages are available, showcasing detailed user information.

-2. Community Interaction:
-   - Users can interact with the gaming community.

-3. Authentication:
+2. Authentication:
    - The application includes a sign-in/login component for user authentication.

-4. Navigation:
+3. Navigation:
    - Navbar/Header component enhances navigation.

+4. Publish Games:
-5. Publish Games: Designers can upload and publish their games seamlessly, complete with detailed information and multimedia assets.
+   -Designers can upload and publish their games seamlessly, complete with detailed information and multimedia assets.

+5. Company management:
-6. Company management: Companies can create profiles and supervise game development.
+   - Companies can create profiles and supervise game development.

+6. Game Library:
-7. Game Library: Players have access to a wide range of games spanning different genres, platforms, and themes.
+   - Players have access to a wide range of games spanning different genres, platforms, and themes.

-8. Support and Updates: Designers can provide updates and patches for their games, ensuring a smooth gaming experience for players.
+7. Support and Updates:
+   - Designers can provide updates and patches for their games, ensuring a smooth gaming experience for players.